MatthewStridiron/UDP-Chat-App/README.md

 <b> UDPClient.py </b> <br>

-<b> clientMode() function </b> - Everything within the while True statement of clientMode is for the client to input text within
+<b> clientMode() function of UDPClient.py </b> - Everything within the while True statement of clientMode is for the client to input text within
 <b> group mode </b> and <b> non-group mode </b>.
 Group mode is defined as when a user enters a group.
 Non-group mode is defined as when a user does not enter a group.
 A socket is dedicated to sending out messages in both group mode and non group mode.
 Here are the
 commands for the two modes respectively: